springernature/vpat/nature.md

 </td>
 <td>Partially Supports</td>
 <td>
-The visual presentation of User Interface Components in this product generally have a contrast ratio of at least 3:1 against adjacent color(s).
+The visual presentation of User Interface Components in this product have a contrast ratio of at least 3:1 against adjacent color(s).
 <br><br>
 Graphical Objects (e.g. charts, graphs, or maps, among others) supplied by authors may have inadequate contrast.
 <br><br>